-Due to limited supply and the overwhelming interest in the vaccine, we will be contacting our oldest and most vulnerable patients first.
-You must be a Florida resident and an established patient who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.
+You must be a Florida resident and an established patient age 18 and over who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.

 We want to make sure you have every opportunity to receive the vaccine.
 Appointments may also be available at local health departments or retail pharmacies.
 Information on vaccination locations can be found on the Florida Department of Health website.
 We encourage you to get vaccinated wherever you’re able to.

 Before you schedule your appointment, please first consider:

 - If you have had a severe allergic reaction to any vaccine or injectable therapy (intramuscular, intravenous, or subcutaneous), please tell the care team when you come in for your vaccination.

 - If you had a severe allergic reaction to the first COVID-19 vaccine, you should not receive the second booster vaccine at this time.